PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 README.md                            This file

 wordle-valid-words.txt              Valid words to use in Wordle
-wordle-answers-alphabetical.txt     Words that are actually used as answers
+wordle-answers-alphabetical.txt     Words that are actually known to be possible answers

 wordle_helper.py                    Main entry point, giving wordy feedback on possibilities sieve.py                            Code to work out what words satisfy the given constraints